csmiguel/easyamp/README.md

 `src/0-checks.R` confirms you have all the installed dependencies and creates input files with primers for cutadapt.

-`src/1-trim-reads.sh` remanes FASTQ to meet input format and runs cutadapt.
+`src/1-trim-reads.sh` renames FASTQ to meet input format and runs cutadapt.
 It demultiplexes loci from R1 and R2 files into separate FASTQ files in `data/intermediate`.
 Log from cutadapt can be found in `output/cutadapt.txt`.

 `src/2-genotyping.R` does the genotyping for each locus across all samples.
 Reads with ambiguities are removed.
 If reads do not overlap (i.e. the amplicon is longer than  ~R1 + R2), then they are merged by adding 10 N in between R1 and R2 reads.
-Final genotype calls are given using thresholds on minimium coverage and allele balance `src/parameters/parameters.r`. heterozygous (AB): two alleles found passing tresholds in `src/parameters/parameters.r`. homozygous (AA): one allele found.
+Final genotype calls are given using thresholds on minimium coverage and allele balance `src/parameters/parameters.r`. heterozygous (AB): two alleles found passing thresholds in `src/parameters/parameters.r`. homozygous (AA): one allele found.
 The read count for that allele minus the `cov` threshold in `src/parameters/parameters.r` is above 5. hemizygous (A-): one allele found.
 The read count for that allele minus the `cov` threshold in `src/parameters/parameters.r` is below 5.